botond-veress/web-standards/api/README.md

 ## Version your API

 Make the API version mandatory and do not release an unversioned API.
-Use a simple ordinal number and avoid dot notation such as 2.5.
-For example `/api/v1/posts`
+Use a simple ordinal number and avoid dot notation such as 2.5, e.g. `/api/v1/posts`.